Fresh Strawberry Cream Mousse Cups Recipe for a Layered Creamy No-Bake Dessert

 Step 1: Cook the Strawberry Layer

 Place the chopped strawberries, granulated sugar, lemon juice, and pinch of salt in a small saucepan.
 Set the pan over medium heat and stir occasionally as the berries begin to release their juices.
+After about 5 to 7 minutes, the mixture should look glossy and softened.

-After about 5 to 7 minutes, the mixture should look glossy and soft.
 If you want a thicker strawberry layer, stir in the cornstarch slurry and cook for another minute or two until the mixture lightly thickens.
-Remove from the heat and let it cool completely.
+Remove it from the heat and let it cool completely.

 Step 2: Prepare the Crumb Layer